ansible/ansible/docs/docsite/rst/network/user_guide/platform_index.rst

 Platform Options
 ****************

-Some Ansible Network platforms support multiple connection types, privilege escalation, or other options.
+Some Ansible Network platforms support multiple connection types, privilege escalation (``enable`` mode), or other options.
 The pages in this section offer standardized guides to understanding available options on each network platform.
 We welcome contributions from community-maintained platforms to this section.

 .. toctree::
    :maxdepth: 2